You may be eligible for Case Managed Services such as:

-The subsidy is typically 50% of the new employee's wage for a duration of up to 24 weeks or more.
+It covers a percentage of the employees wage, for a duration of up to 24 weeks.

 Helps participants to go BEYOND their current skill set and apply for jobs they may not be fully qualified for Assistance with job placements and hidden job market Support once a placement has been secured creates an opportunity for long-term, sustainable employment

 You may be eligible to access wage subsidy if you:

 Please note: The new hire will not be eligible for WorkBC Wage Subsidy if employment starts before the Wage Subsidy contract is signed

 Some job seekers are eligible to participate in unpaid work experience.
 This provides a way for the individual to gain needed skills.
 Or, it can assist the job seeker to assess their aptitude and interest in a particular field.
 Unpaid Work Experience is short-term, lasting 1 day to 12 weeks in duration, depending on the job seeker's needs and eligibility.

 WorkBC offers funding for a variety of short courses such as FoodSafe, First Aid, Flagging and Insurance. depending on your goals and needs.
 Eligibility requirements vary; please connect with us in person for more information about how WorkBC can assist you to gain the skills and knowledge you need.